tonybutzer/harmony-docs/documentation/source/12week.md

         - Suomi NPP is the first satellite mission to address the challenge of acquiring a wide range of land, ocean, and atmospheric measurements
 - Synergies with google maps and geojson.io
 - NO LICENSE FEES
+- Jen Rover is in HPC school
+- Should be able to use notebooks in both environments - cloud and HPC

 ---